BmccProgramming/Programming-Challenges/Challenge-2/README.md

     *****

 ## Tier 2:
 Have the user enter an integer for the height of the pyramid.

+### Bonus challenge:
-For cool points use a method that calls it self.
+Write a method that calls itself (i.e., create a recursive method)

 ## Tier 3:
-Color the pyramid with either blue, red, or yellow.
+Color the pyramid either blue, red, or yellow.